danielbodnar/awesome-stars/README.md

 ## web-development

+- [httpie/http-prompt](https://github.com/httpie/http-prompt) - An interactive command-line HTTP and API testing client built on top of HTTPie featuring autocomplete, syntax highlighting, and more. https://twitter.com/httpie
 - [lostintangent/codeswing](https://github.com/lostintangent/codeswing) - VS Code extension for building web applications ("swings") using a interactive and editor-integrated coding environment
 - [ogayanfe/websandbox](https://github.com/ogayanfe/websandbox) - An online frontend programming sandbox with integrated browser with live reloading built using react, react-dom, django and the webcontainer api
 - [aws-amplify/amplify-cli](https://github.com/aws-amplify/amplify-cli) - The AWS Amplify CLI is a toolchain for simplifying serverless web and mobile development.